The Macmillan Brown Centre for Pacific Studies offers research thesis programmes in MA and PhD as well as undergraduate courses.

 听

-PACS211: The Contemporary and Transnational Pacific 鈥 Semester 1
+PACS211: The Transnational Pacific 鈥 Semester 1

 Whakamahuki听| Course Description:听